ssarfraz/QuoVadisTAD/Installation_notes.md

 | intel | dependencies for increasing computation speed (exclusive to Intel CPUs) |

 Extras can be installed using `poetry install --with <extra string>`, multiple extras can be installed at the same time.
 For non-poetry-users, the same can be done with `pip install .[<extra string>]`.

+### 1.4 Test notes

+The installation instructions and tutorial notebooks have been tested in the following environments:
+* windows + intel
+* linux + amd